-Your employer is required to pay your super quarterly (some choose to pay super more frequently).
-Before submitting your claim, check with your employer, that they have paid all entitlements to your nominated fund.
+Employers are required to pay super quarterly for workers (some choose to pay super more frequently).
+Before submitting a super claim, workers should check with their employer that all entitlements have been paid into the nominated fund.

 What if a worker's visa is still active?